Visit the institution website for COVID‑19 updates

 Months of entry

-Because studying Clinical Psychology opens the door to a career which is infinitely varied, enabling you to undertake clinical work with a broad range of people experiencing a very diverse range of mental health difficulties.
-Clinical Psychologists not only seek to alleviate mental distress; they also work actively to promote psychological health and well bell-being.
+Studying Clinical Psychology opens the door to a career which is infinitely varied, enabling you to undertake clinical work with a broad range of people experiencing a very diverse range of mental health difficulties.
+Clinical Psychologists not only seek to alleviate mental distress; they also work actively to promote psychological health and wellbeing.

 Our Clinical Psychology doctorate integrates clinical, academic and research practice to achieve the highest quality of professional training.
 We offer one of the largest and longest established Clinical Psychology training programmes in the UK, and have a national reputation for excellence and innovative practice.